Spectral minimal partitions of unbounded metric graphs: Introduction

 where the infimum is taken over all such $k$-partitions (see \cite[Section~10.1]{BNHe17}).
 Then: \begin{enumerate} \item $\doptenergy{k} (\Omega) \leq \infess (\Omega)$ for all $k \geq 1$; \item If $\doptenergy{k} (\Omega) < \infess (\Omega)$ for some $k \geq 1$, then there exists a $k$-partition realizing $\doptenergy{k} (\Omega)$; \item In particular, if there exists a $k$-partition whose spectral energy is less than or equal to $\infess (\Omega)$, then there exists a $k$-partition realizing $\doptenergy{k} (\Omega)$. \end{enumerate} \end{conjecture}

 This paper is organized as follows.
-In Section~\ref{sec:preliminaries} we will discuss our assumptions and notation around metric graphs in more detail, construct the operators in which we will be interested, or more precisely the associated sesquilinear forms, and discuss a number of basic spectral properties.
-Section~\ref{sec:spectral} is devoted to the behavior of the spectral quantities $\infspec (\HGraph)$ and $\infess (\HGraph)$ in dependence on the subgraph $\HGraph$; in particular, we will formulate a number of auxiliary results on continuity and monotonicity with respect to the subgraph.
-The proofs of Theorems~\ref{thm:less_than_ess},~\ref{thm:existenceprinciple} and~\ref{thm:greater_than_ess} will then be given in Section~\ref{sec:proofs}.
-In Section~\ref{sec:examples} we give the details of the aforementioned examples, along with several others such as the effect on the existence of spectral minimal partitions when a compact graph is attached as a pendant to an unbounded one.
+In Section~\ref{sec:preliminaries} we will discuss our assumptions and notation around metric graphs in more detail, construct the operators of interest via the associated sesquilinear forms, and discuss a number of basic spectral properties.
+Section~\ref{sec:spectral} is devoted to the behavior of the spectral quantities $\infspec (\HGraph)$ and $\infess (\HGraph)$ in dependence on the subgraph $\HGraph$; in particular, we will formulate auxiliary results on continuity and monotonicity with respect to the subgraph.
+The proofs of Theorems~\ref{thm:less_than_ess} and~\ref{thm:existenceprinciple} will then be given in Section~\ref{sec:proofs}.

+In Section~\ref{sec:examples} we will conclude with a number of examples which illustrate what can happen when $\doptenergy{k} (\Graph) = \infess (\Graph)$, as mentioned in Remark~\ref{rem:groundstates}: both existence and non-existence of a spectral minimal $k$-partition is possible (Example~\ref{ex:main}); it is possible that $\doptenergy{k} (\Graph) = \infess (\Graph) > 0$ even if $V=0$ (Example~\ref{ex:v0ls}); and if a spectral minimal $k$-partition exists then the partition elements may or may not admit ground states (Example~\ref{ex:startree}).

 A number of the proofs from Section~\ref{sec:spectral} will be deferred to an appendix.
-There, we study spectral convergence, for general selfadjoint operators satisfying the IMS formula, of a sequence of (possibly unbounded) subgraphs $\HGraph_n \subset \Graph$ to a limit subgraph $\HGraph$, which in particular implies lower semicontinuity (and in some cases continuity) of $\infspec (A_{R_{n},R_{n+1}})$ with respect to the radii $R_n$ and $R_{n+1}$.
-While not surprising, to the best of our knowledge such convergence results are new in the setting of non-compact graphs, and may be of some independent interest.
+There, we study spectral convergence, for our type of Schrödinger operators, of a sequence of (possibly unbounded) subgraphs $\HGraph_n \subset \Graph$ to a limit subgraph $\HGraph$.
+This includes lower semicontinuity of $\infspec (A_{R_{n},R_{n+1}})$ with respect to the radii $R_n$ and $R_{n+1}$, although the results we formulate are a bit more general.
+To the best of our knowledge such convergence results are new in the setting of non-compact graphs, and may be of some independent interest.